Clean Restrooms Don’t Exist – A Real Problem

 How does it all work?

-What is the Outcome ie. the Impact of a Clean Restroom on a Business?
+What is the Outcome ie. the Impact of Clean Restrooms on a Business?

-A clean, well maintained restroom with happy customers, lower workload on the employee, and reduced chance of a dirty bathroom.
+A clean, well maintained public restroom with happy customers, lower workload on the employee, and reduced chance of an unclean public bathroom.
+In short – the entire business!